kayagokalp/fluido/README.md

 * DOT output of the produced mixer's computation graph can be seen with `--show-dot` flag.
 * flat-ir of the mixlang produced can be seen with `--show-ir` flag.
+* liveness analysis over flat-ir can be seen with `--show-liveness` flag.

 ## Details